-• Language Arts --- ---------- ------

-8 credits

-Science

-6 credits, including Biology and Physical Science

-Mathematics

-6 credits, including Algebra I (or Algebra A and Algebra B)

-Social Studies

-6 credits (1 semester of Economics, 1 semester of Government, 1 year of American (U.S.) History, 1 semester of World Area Studies, and 1 additional semester of electives)

-Fine Arts

-1 credit (Music, Art, etc.)

-Physical Education

-4 credits (required every semester with 1 credit per year being given in grades 9-12).
-Students in grade twelve may be excused from physical education by the principal if requested in writing by the parent and if:

-1. The student is enrolled in a cooperative or work study program or other educational program authorized by the school which requires the students to leave the school premises during the school day, or
+• Language Arts 8 credits Science 6 credits, including Biology and Physical Science Mathematics 6 credits, including Algebra I (or Algebra A and Algebra B) • 6 credits (1 semester of Economics, 1 semester of Government, 1 • Social Studies year of American (U.S.) History, 1 semester of World Area Studies, and 1 additional semester of electives) 1 credit (Music, Art, etc.) • Fine Arts 4 credits (required every other semester with 1 credit per year being • Physical Education given in grades 9-12).
+Students in grade twelve may be excused from physical education by the principal if requested in writing by the parent and if: 1.
+The student is enrolled in a cooperative or work study program or other educational program authorized by the school which requires the students to leave the school premises during the school day, or 2.
 The academic course is not available to the student.

-Vocational/Career Area

-2 credits (Business, Ag, Computer, Industrial Technology, Family & Consumer Sciences, or MOC)
+2 credits (Business, Ag, Computer, Industrial Technology, Family & • Vocational/Career 2 credits (Busiless, Ag, Computer, industrial Technology, 2 many

-Electives

-Sufficient credits to meet 52-credit requirement